 - Regular browser crashes

-- New ads and banners continually showing up on websites
+- New ads and banners continually show up on websites

 - Changes to your homepage